 - A positive pregnancy test: If you have two or more of the above symptoms, then you might want to take a pregnancy test.
 If it comes back positive, you are almost certainly pregnant.
 If it comes back negative, then you’re slightly more likely to have an error, so test again in a week or two (2).

 Could It Be Anything Else?

 So if you have watery discharge but you’re not showing any other signs of pregnancy, what else could it be?

 There are actually a few things.
 If your discharge is still healthy, that is to say clear or white, not lumpy, and not smelling bad, then it could be:

 - The pill: The pill increases the amount of estrogen in your body, and the more estrogen you have, the more natural discharge you will produce.

 - A natural hormonal change: If you are still going through puberty, are under 25, are pre-menopausal, or over 45, then you could be going through one of the many natural hormonal changes women experience throughout our lives.

 - A dietary change: Some foods, such as soy, can increase the estrogen in our bodies, so a big dietary change could increase vaginal discharge.

 - Ovulation: When we ovulate, our discharge will tend to be clearer and stringier, like egg whites.
 If you are used to thicker discharge this might be a big change for you, but it is natural.

 - Arousal: When we are very aroused, we will produce more discharge.
 It may be stringy like when we ovulate, or watery, and it will smell stronger than usual discharge, but as long as it is clear or white and doesn’t have lumps, it’s fine.

-If your discharge is showing any troubling signs, such as pain, itching, a strong smell, lumps like cottage cheese, or a yellow, gray, brown, or green color, then you probably have an infection:
+If your discharge is showing any troubling signs, such as pain, itching, a strong odor, lumps like cottage cheese, or a yellow, gray, brown, or green color, then you probably have an infection:

 - Bacterial vaginosis: A bacterial infection in the vaginal walls, this involves a yellow, gray, or greenish discharge which smells fishy.
 This usually tends to be more common in pregnant women.